Erasure Correction for Noisy Radio Networks: Efficient Simulations for Noisy Radio Networks

-We now give our simulation results for static protocols with $\poly (\log \Delta, \log \log n)$ multiplicative round overhead.
-Formally a static protocol is as follows.
+We now give our simulation results for non-adaptive protocols with $\poly (\log \Delta, \log \log n)$ multiplicative round overhead.
+Formally a non-adaptive protocol is as follows.

-\begin{definition}[Static Protocol] A static protocol $P$ is a protocol in which every node can determine if it receives a message in each round of $P$ regardless of the private inputs of the nodes.
+\begin{definition}[Non-Adaptive Protocol] A non-adaptive protocol $P$ is a protocol in which every node can determine if it receives a message in each round of $P$ regardless of the private inputs of the nodes.
 Formally, each node $v$ is given a list, $M_v$, of the rounds in which it receives a message without collision in $P$. \end{definition} We let $M_v.\textsc{getNextRound}$ return the smallest round in $M_v$ such that for every $r \in M_v$ such that $r < M_v.\textsc{getNextRound}$, $v$ has received the message it receives in round $r$ of $P$.
-Since in a static protocol nodes know in which rounds they receive messages in $P$, nodes in a simulation can locally compute $M_v.\textsc{getNextRound}$.
-Also notice that even though static protocols assume nodes know a priori when they are supposed to receive messages, nodes are oblivious of the contents of these messages.
+Since in a non-adaptive protocol nodes know in which rounds they receive messages in $P$, nodes in a simulation can locally compute $M_v.\textsc{getNextRound}$.
+Also notice that even though non-adaptive protocols assume nodes know a priori when they are supposed to receive messages, nodes are oblivious of the contents of these messages.
+We focus on non-adaptive protocols to focus on challenges 1 and 2 mentioned in \Cref{sec:intro}.

-We focus on static protocols to understand how delays propagate in noisy radio networks and how to efficiently exchange information in noisy radio networks.
-This focus allows us to avoid some of the messier challenges of simulations in noisy radio networks (see \Cref{sec:conc} for further discussion).